-Successful representation of Unimin, a subsidiary of Belgium’s SCR-Sibelco NV, in its merger with fellow industrial minerals provider Fairmount Santrol Holdings Inc. The U.S. Department of Justice granted early termination of the waiting period in the antitrust clearance process.
+Successful representation of Unimin, a subsidiary of Belgium’s SCR-Sibelco NV, in its merger with fellow industrial minerals provider Fairmount Santrol Holdings Inc., in a transaction closed by the U.S. Department of Justice (“DOJ”) without issuance of a second request.

-Currently represents a U.S. company in the Department of Justice’s criminal investigation of price fixing of generic drugs.
+Representation of a U.S. company in the DOJ’s criminal investigation of price fixing of generic drugs.

 Successfully defended ConsumerInfo.com at trial against claims of monopolization and attempted monopolization in the Central District of California.